IPv6 - Technical Information

 - Type 128 (Echo Request)

-- Type 129 (Echo Reply)
+- Type 129 (Echo Reply) - Default firewall rules:

 Though a lot of small business firewalls will allow all IPv4 traffic out from LAN zones to WAN zones by default, many do not set up default rules to allow IPv6 traffic from LAN to WAN.
-If you have no IPv6 connectivity after enabling IPv6 on your firewall, check if you need to set up explicit firewall rules for LAN to WAN IPv6 traffic.
+If you have no IPv6 connectivity after enabling IPv6 on your firewall, check if you need to set up explicit firewall rules for LAN to WAN IPv6 traffic. - Browser extensions for visibility:

 Once you have IPv6 connectivity, consider using an IP address information browser extension, e.g. IPvFox for Firefox or IPvFoo for Chrome/Chromium, to provide feedback as to whether you are connecting to websites over IPv4 or IPv6.
 At the least, this provides some insight as to which websites have deployed IPv6.